-Scott Fitterer Trades GM Chair For The Agent Side
+Scott Fitterer Trades The War Room For The Agency Side

-Scott Fitterer Trades GM Chair For The Agent Side
+Scott Fitterer Trades The War Room For The Agency Side

-After 2 seasons rebuilding Washington's front office, Scott Fitterer is walking away from team-building to go work for the players instead.
+After 27 years grinding NFL front offices, Scott Fitterer is walking away from team-building to go work for the players' side.

 Tom Pelissero: Veteran NFL executive Scott Fitterer is leaving the Commanders and joining Athletes First, working with the agency’s coa